Church of St. John the Baptist, Parnell: Early history

 Before the church was built, there was a Catholic primary school on a site next door, run initially by lay staff but later by the Sisters of Mercy.

-Born in Ireland, architect Edward Mahoney arrived in Auckland in February 1856 and designed the church using what has been called a "pared-back Gothic style...[notable for]...well-lit interiors and the use of cross-braced roof trusses."
+The architect Edward Mahoney designed the church using what has been called a "pared-back Gothic Revival style...[notable for]...well-lit interiors and the use of cross-braced roof trusses".
 The church, initially a small timber building with a tower and spire, was opened on 12 May 1861 by Pompallier.
-At that time another wooden building was constructed next to the church as a convent for the Sisters of Mercy, who ran a school from the premises.
+At that time another wooden building was constructed next to the church as a convent for the Sisters of Mercy who ran a school from the premises.
 The enlargement of the church in 1898 included a private chapel for the nuns.
 In 1903, the original convent was replaced by a larger structure with reception rooms, a refectory and quarters for nuns.